mdcao/japsa/README.md

 Japsa is a Java Package for Sequence Analysis.
 As the name implies, Japsa was written primarily in Java.
 It contains a large number of ready to run programs as well as a Java API.
+Please note that from our newest versions, it is required Java 8 to compile and run from the source code.
+Prebuilt releases would need JVM 1.8.0_144 or newer to run properly.

 ### Installation and Usage
 Quick installation guide: